VISTA: Knowledge-Driven Vessel Trajectory Imputation with Repair Provenance: Knowledge-Driven Interpretable Vessel Trajectory Imputation

 \subsubsection{Behavior Estimator}

-It operates in two steps: \emph{Candidate Set Generation}, which queries the SD-KG to produce a ranked shortlist of plausible behaviors, and \emph{LLM-driven Selection and Rationale}, which chooses the final pattern and explains the choice.
+The Behavior Estimator operates in two steps: \emph{Candidate Set Generation}, which queries the SD-KG to produce a ranked shortlist of plausible behavior patterns, and \emph{LLM-driven Selection and Rationale}, which selects the final pattern and articulates a supporting rationale.